How To Become a Surgical Tech

 “As a Surgical Technologist, you are part of a team in the OR,” he says.
 “The surgeon, nurse, surgical technologist, surgical assistant, nursing assistant—everyone works together.
 It’s less about what you know but more about why you are there—for the patient.”

-It is essential for Surgical Technologists to maintain composure; emergencies can occur quickly in the OR—even in minimally-invasive procedures—and a calm demeanor helps maintain the tone for the whole team.
+It is essential for Surgical Techs to maintain composure; emergencies can occur quickly in the OR—even in minimally-invasive procedures—and a calm demeanor helps maintain the tone for the whole team.

 Training, Skills, and Certification